How Will Your Website Rank in Google’s Page Experience Update?

-Beginning in May 2021, Google’s algorithm will change to highlight search results that provide a good page experience.
+May 2021, Google’s algorithm changed to highlight search results that provide a good page experience.
 Google says their new page experience signals will “measure how users perceive the experience of interacting with a web page and contribute to our ongoing work to ensure people get the most helpful and enjoyable experiences from the web.”

 What does this mean for your website’s rank?
 We interviewed Triton Commerce Chief Design Officer Nick Kelly and Creative Manager/Web Designer Jace Bresina to find out how the Google Page Experience update will affect a website’s rank in the search results.

 For the last six years or so, the web world has been pushing the importance of having responsive and mobile-friendly websites.
 With the updates Google will be implementing, the user experience on mobile will have a higher priority, meaning user experience will be evaluated for a website’s ranking in search results.
 This is ultimately due to the high volume of users that access the web through mobile devices compared to desktops or laptops nowadays.